ashur/eleventy-plugin-add-remote-data/README.md

 # eleventy-plugin-add-remote-data

-An [Eleventy](https://11ty.dev/) plugin for fetching remote JSON data from one or more endpoints and exposing each response as a [global data](https://www.11ty.dev/docs/data-global-custom/) property.
+An [Eleventy](https://11ty.dev/) plugin for fetching remote JSON data from one or more endpoints and exposing each response as a [global data](https://www.11ty.dev/docs/data-global-custom/) variable.

 ## Setup